Staging-ObelusFamily/Anythink-Market-lyrDs/readme.md

-# Welcome to the Anythink Market repo
+# Welcome to the Anythink Market repo bla

 To start the app use: `yarn start`, it'll start both the backend and the frontend.